autotraderuk/mcr-digital-chat/README.md

 ##JQuery

-JQuery is a powerful javaScript libary that we will be using as it has several functions built in to do DOM manipulation.
+JQuery is a powerful javaScript libary that we will be using as it provides several functions to do DOM manipulation with.
+So rather than us having to write the JavaScript functions we can use a JQuery function.

 We can add JQuery to our application by including the following script tag into the index.html page.

 ```